 Earlier, I told you folks that aromatherapy is not just about enjoying or using the fragrance of plant extracts, although this does form a part of the treatment approach.
 Broadly, this treatment is administered in 3 ways:

-- Through the skin: A blend of essential oils is used for massage therapy after the EOs are diluted using carrier oils or lotion.
-In rare instances, some EOs may also be used undiluted on the skin.
+- Through the skin: A blend of essential oils is used for massage therapy after the essential oils are diluted using carrier oils or lotion.
+In rare instances, some essential oils may also be used undiluted on the skin.
 This form of treatment is used to deal with skin aging, muscle and joint pain, toothache, inflammation, general fatigue, issues with the circulatory and lymphatic systems, sleep disorders, wound healing, allergies and dermal infections.

-- Through ingestion: This form of aromatherapy is restricted only to the use of a few EOs that are considered safe for ingestion.
-This approach of aromatherapy is used to harness the antioxidant benefits of EOs, for blood pressure regulation, diabetes, cholesterol, to deal with gastric problems, hormonal imbalance, severe bacterial/viral infection, general adaptogenic effects, to balance the immune system and for detoxification.
+- Through ingestion: This form of aromatherapy is restricted only to the use of a few essential oils that are considered safe for ingestion.
+This approach of aromatherapy is used to harness the antioxidant benefits of essential oils, for blood pressure regulation, diabetes, cholesterol, to deal with gastric problems, hormonal imbalance, severe bacterial/viral infection, general adaptogenic effects, to balance the immune system and for detoxification.

 Can A Mere Fragrance/Aroma Actually Have Such A Dramatic Effect?